This post may contain affiliate links. Please see our disclosure policy.

 This does not apply to composite sinks, which are held together using plastics and glue.
 In that case, you can use a homemade composite sink cleaner.

-Homemade granite countertop cleaner in a metal basket.
+Homemade granite cleaner in a wire basket with a sponge.

 When making a homemade cleaner for granite, we chose ingredients that were safe, sustainable, and, most importantly, would do the job well!